-Sixteen is the age of consent in Nebraska, and adults who engage in sexual activity with children under that age may face criminal charges for statutory rape (also called sexual assault).
+Sixteen is the age of consent in Nebraska, and adults who engage in sexual activity with children under that age may face criminal charges for statutory rape (also called sexual assault in Nebraska).

 Nebraska has different degrees of sexual assault, based on the age of the child and the defendant.
 In statutory rape cases, the determinative fact is age of the victim and, in states like Nebraska, the age of the defendant.
 It does not matter whether the underage person consents to or initiates the sexual activity, because lawmakers have determined that a person under "the age of consent" is legally unable to agree to sexual activity with adults.

 Of course, people who commit sex acts against others without their consent can also be charged and convicted of sex crimes, assault, or both.
-For more information on these crimes, see Nebraska Sexual Battery Laws, Misdemeanor Assault in Nebraska, and Felony Assault in Nebraska.
+(For more information on assault crimes in Nebraska, see our articles on misdemeanor assault in Nebraska, and felony assault in Nebraska.)

 For example, a 26-year-old man who has oral sex with a 15-year-old girl could be convicted of first degree sexual assault of a child.
 If the man were only 21 years old, then he could only be convicted of first degree sexual assault.

-Mistake as to the child’s age.
 It is not a defense to a charge of statutory rape that the defendant believed the child to be of age, even if the child actively conceals or misrepresents his or her age.
 (State v.
 Campbell, 239 Neb.
 14, 473 N.W.2d 420 (1991).)
-Oftentimes in statutory rape cases, teens have lied to the defendants and others about their ages.
+Sometimes in statutory rape cases, teens have lied to the defendants and others about their ages.
 It does not matter.
 If a child is under the age of 16, an adult can be prosecuted for statutory rape, no matter how reasonable it may have been to believe the child.

-First degree sexual assault of a child is a Class IB felony, punishable by 20 years to life in prison.
+First degree sexual assault of a child is a Class IB felony, punishable by at least 15 years (and up to life) in prison.
 First degree sexual assault is a Class II felony, punishable by one to 50 years in prison.
-Sexual assault of a child in the third degree is a Class IIIA felony, punishable by up to five years in prison, a fine up to $10,000, or both.
+Sexual assault of a child in the third degree is a Class IIIA felony, punishable by up to three years in prison, a fine up to $10,000, or both.

-Second and subsequent convictions for sexual assault and sexual assault on a child are punished even more severely, often by mandatory minimum terms of 25 years.
+Second and subsequent convictions for sexual assault and sexual assault on a child are punished even more severely, often by mandatory minimum terms of 25 years in prison.

 People who are convicted of engaging in sexual penetration or other sexual conduct with children who are underage are required to register as sex offenders in Nebraska.
 Most sex offenders must register for 25 years, some for life.
 (Neb.
-Stat.
-Rev. Ann. § 29-4003.)
+Rev. Stat.
+Ann. §§ 29-4003, 29-4005 (2018).)